CodingWithJiro/freecodecamp-css-job-application-form/README.md

 ![Learning Path](https://img.shields.io/badge/learning%20path-month%202-blue)
 ![Views](https://visitor-badge.laobi.icu/badge?page_id=CodingWithJiro.freecodecamp-css-job-application-form&left_text=repo%20views)

-## ℹ️ A Simple Landing Page for a Job Application Form
+## A Simple Landing Page for a Job Application Form

 ![Screenshot of the project](./screenshot.png)

 This project is a **simple yet fully functional job application form** built with HTML and CSS.
 It includes form controls, radio buttons, a select dropdown, text area, and form validation to collect job applicant details.

-It was built entirely with HTML and CSS as part of the [**freeCodeCamp.org**](https://www.freecodecamp.org/learn/full-stack-developer/) CSS course.
+It was built entirely with HTML and CSS as part of the **[freeCodeCamp.org](https://www.freecodecamp.org/learn/full-stack-developer/)** CSS course.

 ---

-## 🔍 Overview
+## Overview

 This form-based project is designed to simulate a typical job application process, where users can fill out their name, email, job position, availability, and a short motivation message.
 It demonstrates proper semantic markup, organized form structure, focus states, field validation, and responsiveness on smaller devices.